lesaint/lesaint.github.io/_drafts/using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

 ---
 layout: post
 title: Using a TestRule to initialize Mockito Mocks in a JUnit test
-tags: java, JUnit, Mockito, SpringMVC
+tags: java JUnit Mockito SpringMVC
 ---

 Using Mockito annotations in JUnit tests is very convenient.